xenia-project/game-compatibility/README.md

 # game-compatibility
-If your favorite game isn't working on Xenia, the best way to prioritize it is to find it in the game compatibility list and give the OP a **thumbs up reaction**.
-This allows the developers to find popular games quickly.

 If you've looked in the list and couldn't find your game - see the following section:

 ## Report/Issue Guidelines: